 - Issues of unequal access to and benefits from privacy-friendly and trustworthy automation among different population groups

 The extended abstract (max.
-1000 words excl. references) must be sent in the PDF format to firstname.lastname@example.org by 12 of April 2022.
+1000 words excl. references) must be sent in the PDF format to email@example.com by 12 of April 2022.
+The submissions should not be anonymous.
 You will be notified if the abstract was accepted and if you can present by 30 April 2022.

 Please use the following MS Word template for your extended abstracts.
-The selected abstracts will be published before the conference on the COST Action website.
+With the permission of the authors, the selected abstracts will be published before the conference on the COST Action website.